-- In this case, you should grant all the permissions that are required to fix the issue.
+- In this case, you should grant all the permissions required to fix the issue.

-- Now you should go to the list of apps that are displayed on the screen.
-You can tap on the 3-dot icon and launch the option called “Default Apps.”
+- Now you should go to the list of apps displayed on the screen.
+You can tap on the 3-dot icon and launch the option “Default Apps.”

 - You can then set “Gmail” to be the default email app.

-Once you have followed all of the above steps, check if the issue is gone.
-If Gmail notifications not working yet, move to the next solution.
+Once you have followed the above steps, check if the issue is gone.
+If Gmail notifications are not working yet, move to the next solution.

 - As the first step, you should go to the “Settings” option on your Android device.

 - Then, you should choose the option called “Accounts & Sync.”

 - You can then ensure that the Auto-sync data option is active.

 - Choose the option called “Google” to proceed.

 - Locate the ” Gmail ” option and check if the sync for Gmail is activated.